Ibrahim-786/linux_network_latency_measurer/README.rst

 Implementation FAQ
 ==================

-Q. Why setting SO_SELECT_ERR_QUEUE socket option?
+**Why setting SO_SELECT_ERR_QUEUE socket option?**
-A. The option allows poll wake up when data is available in error queue.
+The option allows poll wake up when data is available in error queue.

-Q. Why are two sockets used, one to receive and another to send?
+**Why are two sockets used, one to receive and another to send?**
-A. One socket is used to send the packets and get their timestamps.
+One socket is used to send the packets and get their timestamps.
 The other is used to receive packets from mirror.
 It was done this way because when receiving from the same socket that send and return timestamps, many unexpected wake ups happened with poll() returning POLLERR and sometimes POLLPRI (possibly because of SO_SELECT_ERR_QUEUE).

-Q. Why is the ring buffer the way it is?
+**Why is the ring buffer the way it is?**
-A. Because it fits exactly the purpose of the program.
+Because it fits exactly the purpose of the program.
 It allows packets arriving out of order, detecting duplicates, and the user to define a maximum latency for them.

 Writer file format